rcaelers/workrave-website/content/en/docs/windows/statistics/index.md

 - Breaks postpones

-  Number of times you postpones a break by pressing the `Postpone` button.
+  Number of times you postponed a break by pressing the `Postpone` button.

 - Overdue time